praabindhp/Priority_Queues-Heap/README.md

     2. Enter the Size of the Priority Queue

         2.1.
-Priority queue size is to small
+Priority Queue Size is to Small

     3. Result after Evaluation